microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-send-activityfeednotifications.md

 ## Send activity feed notifications to users

 > [!NOTE]
-> The app must be added to the allowlist to show the activity feed notification in iOS and Android clients, and it's applicable only for third-party apps.
+> To show activity feed notifications on iOS and Android clients, the app must be included in the allow list.
+Only third-party apps are supported.

 Because a Teams app can be installed for a user, in a team, or in a chat, the notifications can be sent in these three contexts as well: